 As an Oak Tree Grows by G. Brian Karas

-Follow the changes surrounding the oak tree who is planted by a boy in 1775.
+Follow the changes surrounding the oak tree that is planted by a boy in 1775.
 By 1850 the oak tree is surrounded by a farm and buildings in the distance.
 By 1950 there are more houses, cars, and electrical wires.
 When it’s 200 years old it’s a leafy home for many animals, birds, and insects.
 And then a lightning bolt hits the tree and kills it.
 It’s cut down.
 Next to the stump, a new oak tree grows.
 I love the illustrations and the glimpses into how much the world changed over 200 years.
 Beautiful!

 Each tree is illustrated and identified.
 Accompanying information tells readers about the tree’s lifespan, bark, leaves, and seeds.
 You’ll read about trees like Aspen, Willow, Cottonwood, Maple, Oak, Douglas Fir, and others.
 These trees seem to be all the trees we typically have here in Colorado but I’d check to see if this book fits for your surrounding area.